itsAnchorpoint/Chernobyl-Relay-Chat/README.md

 # Chernobyl Relay Chat Rebirth
-An IRC-based chat app for Anomaly, originally developed by TKGP for Coc.
+An IRC-based chat app for Anomaly, originally developed by TKGP for CoC.
 Features an independent client as well as in-game chat, automatic death messages, and compatibility with all other addons.

 # Installation
 1. Install the [.NET framework](https://www.microsoft.com/net/download/framework) if you don't have it already